 When I go into a situation to seek in a shamanic way, I need to empty my mind in order to let the answers come; the form in which they come may look like dancing, singing, chanting, mudras, felt shifts, and I receive sense impressions, words, and images as well.
 Often after the journey, I may write or draw, but the time spent in the timeless realm is where the energy is shifted from whatever I brought in with me, and was attached to, to releasing it and allowing something fresh to enter the space.
 I have had to learn to trust that it is whatever is needed at the time.
 This affects me but my client and/or large gatherings of people who come together to re-balance and heal.
 I am using healing and re-balancing interchangeably.

 What is The Moving Mandala and how has it helped you?

 The Moving Mandala is only one way to train but it is a good way.
-That is, when we co-ordinate our intention to join that cosmic template with the earth’s seasons, place of power and human energy centres, beneficial results have come about for many, many people, in different settings and continents.
+That is, when we coordinate our intention to join that cosmic template with the earth’s seasons, place of power, and human energy centers, beneficial results have come about for many, many people, in different settings and continents.

 How does the Moving Mandala help in the community?

-The resource of the Mandala Dance in the community has been to create opportunity to gather and direct energy for the greater good; the course itself people say is life changing and I know the truth of that, so end up saying it supports change in all of us
+The resource of the Mandala Dance in the community has been to create an opportunity to gather and direct energy for the greater good; the course itself people say is life-changing and I know the truth of that, so end up saying it supports change in all of us.

 The Mandala Dance itself is where time and the timeless meet, where when we forget to be self-conscious and join the collective energy of the moment.
 With trained people, the Mandala Dance, which is a form of journeying, can bring a whole community to another level of awareness together.
 The courses I have been teaching in the last decade or so have made the mandala principles accessible to people who might not be familiar with it and who are on the shamanic path.